gruntwork-io/docs/docs/iac/getting-started/deploying-a-module.md

 ## Clean up

-When you've completed the tutorial, clean up the resources you created to avoid incurring unexpected costs.
+When you’ve completed the tutorial, clean up the resources you created to avoid incurring unexpected costs.

 First, execute the `terraform plan -destroy` command to show the AWS resources that will be destroyed.
 ```sh
 terraform plan -destroy
 ```

-Review the output, it should show two resources to be destroyed - an AWS Lambda function and IAM role and state the two resources will be destroyed.
+Review the output, it should show two resources to be destroyed — an AWS Lambda function and IAM role.

 Next, execute the `destroy` command.